heartcombo/devise/README.md

 ### OmniAuth

 Devise comes with OmniAuth support out of the box to authenticate with other providers.
-To use it, just specify your OmniAuth configuration in `config/initializers/devise.rb`:
+To use it, simply specify your OmniAuth configuration in `config/initializers/devise.rb`:

 ```ruby
 config.omniauth :github, 'APP_ID', 'APP_SECRET', scope: 'user,public_repo'